 Another area of concentration is healthcare analytics.
 “Because of the changing demographics in the country; because of the costs of healthcare and being able to manage that; because healthcare can often have fraud, waste, and abuse; we’ve been putting together services that deal with identifying the optimal healthcare capabilities and mechanisms, as well as the best quality of care that you can find out there.”

-Vazquez believes that CVP stays ahead of the competition by continually investing in emerging technologies and solutions.
+Vazquez believes that Customer Value Partners stays ahead of the competition by continually investing in emerging technologies and solutions.
 “We invest, not just in where we’re at today, but where technology is going in the future,” he states.
 “We’re investing in robotic processing automation because it’s a very nascent area, but one that we expect will continue to grow.
 And because we make these investments in technology that is new now, but will probably be mainstream within a year or two, that helps differentiate us from our competitors.”

 He also maintains that CVP’s culture of diversity, as well as its core values of client focus, individual responsibility, integrity, and respect, help distinguish the company from the competition.
 “That’s been very important for us,” he says.
 “It allows us to attract a very diverse and talented pool.”

 “I’ve never seen a culture quite like CVP’s,” adds Mark Feldman, Director of Marketing and Communications.
 “There are some companies that claim to embrace a culture by hanging up a plaque, somewhere, or perhaps a poster in the lunchroom.
 But what CVP does is embrace it every step of the way.
 That includes how we recruit people, so we know if they will fit the culture from day one, and making sure to help develop them throughout their career at CVP.”
 It’s no wonder, then, that last year, the company was cited by the Washington Post as one of the best places to work in the D.C. area.